Level 3 : Working with Photographs

 Canvas Size in Photoshop

 By making this setting you are making the canvas larger to the top and the sides, your image will be anchored to the middle of the bottom of the page.
 By clicking in the square indicated with red, you define the direction of the resize.
 Now you should have a large area around the image using the color of the background.
+The amount that you enlarge the canvas will depend upon the original size of the image that you are working on.

 With the image selected you can start the transformation.
 Navigate to Edit > Transform > Perspective.
 Now pick on one of the grips in the top left or right and pull it out to the side until you straighten the pillars and press Enter.